-Children Incorporated’s Director of U.S. Programs, Renée Kube, knows that “back to school” means something truly challenging for the 15 million children who live in poverty in the United States.
-Her team is about to leave for Eastern Kentucky to deliver school supplies to a number of communities there, something that she’s done more times than she could remember during her 20-year tenure in this position.
+But for the 15 million children living in poverty in the United States, the phrase “back to school” is just another reminder of how challenging it is to have their basic needs met.
+Children Incorporated’s Director of U.S. Programs, Renee Kube, knows these challenges all too well.
+She and her team are about to leave for Eastern Kentucky to deliver school supplies to a number of communities there, something she’s done more times than she can remember during her 20-year tenure in this position.

 “What if you don’t have that warm coat that you need to wait for the school bus,” says Renée.
 “Or if you don’t have the shoes you need because you’re sharing them with your brother, and it’s his turn to go to school that day.
 If you don’t have the supplies you need, then you’re not as apt to do your homework or classwork.
 These are real, significant, actual barriers.”

 A little can do so much

 Though backpacks, paper, pencils, glue sticks, crayons, colored pencils, weather-appropriate clothing and shoes don’t seem like much, these items play a huge part in supporting a generation’s future.
 “They promote attendance and build self-esteem,” says Renée.
 “Kids who are in our program are some of the most vulnerable and disadvantaged in our communities.”